SQream/sqream_docs/guides/operations/sqream_studio_5.4.0.rst

 .. note:: If you disable a password, when you enable it you have to create a new one.

+:ref:`Back to Creating, Assigning, and Managing Roles and Permissions<roles>`

 Viewing Information About a Role
 --------------------